LottieHQ/laravel-react-assessment/README copy.md

 - Start by downloading the repo.
 You will need to have git connected to your terminal or GUI.
 - In your terminal; Composer installing & npm install.
-(Please make sure you have php and composer installed)
+(Please make sure you have php, composer & node installed)
 - Copy the .env.example and create .env
 - Set up your database (I use TablePlus).
-I named my connection laravel_react_app
+I named my connection laravel_react_assessment
 - Php artisan migrate.
 To migrate the database.
 - Next, you want to spin up your local servers.
 - If using valet you can use your laravel app name & add .test on the end.
 If not php artisan serve will work.
 You should see port 8000, unless already in use.